Zuroslaw/Messanger/Readme.txt

-Author: Mateusz ¯urowski
+Author: Mateusz Å»urowski
 e-mail: mateusz.zurowski@gmail.com

 1. The application is my pet project.
 I created it for three reasons: learn more about REST API, get first experience with Spring and build something with JavaFX.
 Many thanks to Marco Jakob for a great tutorial: http://code.makery.ch/library/javafx-8-tutorial/

 2. This application was not designed to be safe for communication.
-Nor is it very useful in its current shape.

 HOW TO RUN